 As evidenced in the literature, transforming the outcome variable can improve the performance of regression models.
-For right-skewed outcomes, such as the length of stay (LOS), which is shown to be log-normal, applying a natural log transformation can lead to a more symmetric distribution and mitigate the influence of outliers17–19.
-As demonstrated in Appendix Figure 2A, the distribution of LOS in our data is highly right-skewed.
+For right-skewed outcomes, such as the LOS which is shown to be log-normal, applying a natural log transformation can lead to a more symmetric distribution and mitigate the influence of outliers17–19.
+As demonstrated in Appendix Figure 3A, the distribution of LOS in our data is highly right-skewed.
 We thus apply a natural log transformation to this variable before it is used in our regression analyses.
 We report the un-exponentiated coefficients from these models in Table 1, which can be interpreted as a 100 ×eβ-1 percent change in LOS for a given 1 unit increase in our independent variable of interest, where β is the coefficient on our independent variable of interest.

 Results